 - Open the downloaded file as a .csv file in Excel or Google Sheets.

-- View, sort, and manipulate your data as needed in your exported file to easily view funds by General Ledger Codes.
+- View, filter, and sort your data as needed in your exported file to easily view and track funds by GL codes.

 [Return to Top]